phuongdev89/yii2-roxymce/README.md

 ~~~
 [php]
 echo \navatech\roxymce\widgets\RoxyMceWidget::widget([
-	'name'        => 'content', //defaul name of textarea which will be generated, REQUIRED if not using 'model' section
+	'name'        => 'content', //default name of textarea which will be auto generated, REQUIRED if not using 'model' section
 	'value'       => isset($_POST['content']) ? $_POST['content'] : '', //default value of current textarea, NOT REQUIRED
 	'action'      => Url::to(['roxymce/default']), //default roxymce action route, NOT REQUIRED
 	'options'     => [//TinyMce options, NOT REQUIRED, see https://www.tinymce.com/docs/